 You can configure the LightBug to turn on more or less often based on the time of day and location (i.e. when not at home).
 All the settings are there for you to match LightBug's configuration to your lifestyle.

 To save battery life you can tell LightBug only to turn on when you are not nearby.
 By using Bluetooth to know if your phone is nearby, LightBug can switch off when it's not needed.

-LightBug comes with a number of inclusive location credits which should be enough for most people.
+LightBug comes with a number of inclusive location and alert credits which should be enough for most people.
 If you requests locations regularly though, you might need to buy more.
 We think this is a fair way of covering our server costs without charging you for something you only use occasionally.